hcarnes/hcarnes.github.io/_posts/2018-08-14-floating_cat.markdown

   * the animation declaration
   * the keyframes that define which properties get animated, when they get animated, and how they get animated

 In the `cat` class below, notice that the size of the image is declared (`width: 200px;`).
 This only changes the size and doesn't impact the animation.
 You can also see that the animation is declared with 4 properties: `animation: float 4s ease-in-out infinite;`.
-Below that you can see the `@keyframes` block.
+Below that, you can see the `@keyframes` block.

 ```css
 .cat {